Drinking water quality in the United States: Common drinking water contaminants

 Though these chronic contaminants are rare in the US, there are many parts of the world that battle with these chronic contaminants and have to face the possible hazards on a daily basis.
 A few common water-borne contaminants include aluminum, ammonia, arsenic, barium, cadmium, chloramine, chromium, copper, fluoride, bacteria and viruses, lead, nitrates and nitrites, mercury, perchlorate, radium, selenium, silver, and uranium.
 Some of these contaminants are easy to detect through human senses, such as smell and taste, and other contaminants are impossible to detect with the human eye.
 Some of the most dangerous contaminants are consumed without any notice.
 It is extremely important to know the difference between chemical and biological contaminants.
 Chemical contaminants are elements or compounds that can either be naturally occurring or man-made.
 These contaminants usually result in external/internal damages to the body.
 Biological contaminants are organisms that are found in water these contaminates include viruses and bacteria and are usually fought off by the bodies immune system.

 Substances for which there are federal standards

-As of 2019 EPA has promulgated 88 standards for microorganisms, chemicals and radionuclides.
+EPA has promulgated over 90 standards for microorganisms, chemicals and radionuclides.
 The standards are organized into six groups: